Skip to main content

 We covered this in detail in How to Create a Standard Operating Procedure (SOP) for Your Freelance Tasks.

 Put all commercial terms in one section so the client can see what is billed, when invoices are triggered, and which items are still pending verification.
-Use placeholders for any unverified legal or jurisdiction-specific details instead of presenting them as fixed rules.
+Label unverified legal or jurisdiction-specific details as pending instead of presenting them as fixed rules.
 If someone reads only that section, they should still understand the billing structure and what still needs confirmation.

 Use the proposal to summarize commercial intent, not to replace a contract or invoice.
-Include only verified onboarding details for the client and jurisdiction, and leave uncertain items as placeholders until confirmed.
+Include only verified onboarding details for the client and jurisdiction, and label uncertain items as pending until confirmed.
 Binding legal terms should live in the signed agreement, and unclear onboarding requirements should be checked with the client's finance team.

 State the proposed billing setup clearly and specify who is expected to cover transfer-related fees.
 Confirm any client-side payment restrictions before finalizing, and call out exchange-rate movement or bank deductions if they could materially change what you receive.
 Do not agree on a headline fee without aligning on how the funds will actually arrive.